-Oreo O’s is a cereal that has an Oreo flavor and is in the shape of O’s, thus its namesake Oreo O’s.
+Oreo O’s is a cereal that has an Oreo flavor and is in the shape of O’s, thus its namesake.
 First made in 1998, Oreo O’s cereal has been somewhat elusive, but is a popular cereal with a strong fan following.
-Oreo O’s cereal has a creamy Oreo flavor and is eaten with milk as a breakfast cereal and snack for hungry consumers.
+The cereal has a creamy Oreo flavor and is eaten with milk as a breakfast cereal and snack for hungry consumers.

 Oreo O’s History And Information

-After Oreo O’s initial launch, the product received several commercials promoting it on television, with one commercial in 1998 portraying a country in crisis from lack of milk due to everyone eating Oreo O’s cereal.
-Indeed, the product seems to have been well received, with many nostalgia-sick fans begging for the products return to shelves after Oreo O’s was discontinued in most regions after 2007.
+After the initial launch, the product received several commercials promoting it on television, with one commercial in 1998 portraying a country in crisis from lack of milk due to everyone eating Oreo O’s cereal.
+Indeed, the product seems to have been well received, with many nostalgia-sick fans begging for the products to return to shelves after Oreo O’s was discontinued in most regions after 2007.

 The Year Oreo O’s Cereal Was First Made

 Oreo O’s cereal was first made in the year 1998, with much applause and with creative advertisements.
 The cereal was aimed at children and acknowledged it was a chocolate product but that kids wanted it anyway.